Othello (Corinth): Description

 The painting shows a dark-skinned man in front of a deep gray background, with his upper body slightly turned to the left.
 The man's face is turned towards the viewer.
 He wears a holey wool shirt with red and white horizontal stripes and a wide collar, which is painted very roughly.
 Only the upper arms and a part of the forearm on the right are visible; the shirt ends just before the elbow joint.

 Due to his dark skin and black hair as well because of the black-gray background, his facial features aren't entirely recognizable; his hair also seems to blend into the background.
 The face itself is made uneasy by strong lighting.
 The man has a small beard and looks to the left side with an apparent sense of unease.

 The portrait makes a comparison between the anonymous model and the title character of William Shakespeare's play Othello, like if he was a modern days counterpart.
-This was made probably to highlight the model's strenght and pride, more than to give him any aristocratic or leadership conotation.
+This was made probably to highlight the model's strength and pride, more than to give him any aristocratic or leadership conotation.